Jagurt/YT-API-in-React_project-for-Advanced-Internet_Technologies/README.md

 ## The App Logic

-App.js has a state which stores useful variables.<br />
+App.js file has a `state` which stores useful variables.<br />
-When variable from state is changed via setState method a message is send.<br />
+When variable from `state` is changed via `setState` method a message is send.<br />
-Message tells React that variable and all that variable affects should be <br />
+Message tells React that variable and all components that variable affects should be <br />
 rendered again with updated values. <br />

+### Website can be displayed in 3 modes:
+* ViewerMode    - Mode to display searched videos
+* PlayerMode    - Mode to display video player, description, comments, and videos related to played one
+* PlaylistMode  - Basically same as ViewerMode but needed some changes becouse Youtube API's JSON <br />
+                  for videos and playlistItems are quite different.